mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 If you prefer using Wayland, just straight run `startplasma-wayland` instead.

-# 5. Troubleshooting
+# 5. Basic troubleshooting

 If you followed all steps listed above, you *should* have a working portable system.
-If this is not the case, this is the part where you should start troubleshooting.
+Most troubleshooting steps after the initial booting should be identical to those of a normal Arch Linux system.
+Below you'll find a very basic list of a few common issues that may arise when attempting to boot the system on different machines.

 ## 5.1. `Device not found` or `No pool to import` during boot

-If the initrd fails to find the root device (or the ZFS pool), it means that the root device t  it's likely due to two possible reasons:
+If the initrd fails to find the root device (or the ZFS pool), it means that the initrd failed to correctly mount the correct drive.
+This it's often due to the following three reasons:

-1. The initrd is missing some drivers.
+1. The initrd is missing the required drivers.
+The disk is not appearing under /dev because of this.

    The `fallback` initrd is supposed to contain all the storage and USB drivers needed to boot on any system, but it's possible that some may be missing if your USB controller is either particularly exotic or particularly quirky (e.g. Intel Macs).